advUrlShortner/advurl-shortner-python/README.md

 # advurl_shortner

 Python Library to help you short urls with advanced options.
 Multiple domains, URL TTL, visit statistics etc.
+An extended native Python wrapper for [AdvUrlShortner API](https://github.com/advUrlShortner/API/) with minimal requirements.
+Supports all methods and types of responses.

 ## Features

 - Easy to use
 - Multiple domains
 - Link TTL (Time-To-Live) in seconds
 - Redirect to second URL after primary URL expires (TTL)
-- Randomized and weighted randomnized redirect to different URLs
+- Randomized and weighted randomnized redirect to different URLs (split tests etc.)
 - Password-protected statistics of visits to a shortened URL
 - Password protected shortened URL parameters (TTL, second URL, etc.)